manu-fwi/WiFi-Serial/README.md

  * A CONNECT --> ANSWER: A CONNECT OK or A CONNECT NOK
  * A FLUSH : Flush the full transmit buffer --> ANSWER:  A FLUSH OK nb_bytes(int) [+] number of bytes in the buffer that got sent,
  *                                                        a "+" sign means there are still chars in the tx buf, probably an error occured
- */
+ * A LISTEN:			begin to listen on the port as a server */